- CIO magazine proposes something that is never stated, that SAP’s support costs should be declining, not increasing.

 So that’s where we stand: The economy is in the tank, companies are scrutinizing every in-house IT expense (including SAP), and SAP is raising prices on an IT cost that 85 percent of surveyed companies didn’t see much value in and used minimally.
 Those “empty calories” are going to be pretty tough to swallow come Jan.
 1, 2009.

 Vinnie Mirchandani and Ray Wang receive high scores for their accurate explanation of the realities of support.
-However, CIO receives a 5 out of 10 for accuracy in this article.
-This is one of the highest scores we have ever given an IDG publication, and the reason is very simple.
+However, CIO gets a 5 out of 10 for accuracy in this article.
+This is one of the highest scores we have ever given an IDG publication, and the reason is simple.
 The two primary sources they interviewed did all the heavy lifting in terms of providing accurate statements.